Cybersecurity + Law Enforcement: The Cutting Edge Symposium

 Director, Bureau of Consumer Protection at Federal Trade Commission

-Jessica Rich served as the Director of the Bureau of Consumer Protection at the Federal Trade Commission, contributing her expertise at the symposium.
+Jessica Rich served as the Director of the Bureau of Consumer Protection at the FTC, overseeing consumer privacy and data security.

 Jim Langevin